 Wednesday March 26

-- Nicholas Provart (University of Toronto, Canada) – Title to come
+- Nicholas Provart (University of Toronto, Canada) – "Raising the BAR for Plant Translational Biology: Guard Cell Drought Transcriptomes Use Case"

 - Andreas Weber (CEPLAS, Heinrich Heine University, Germany) – “Overcoming limitations of photosynthesis through synthetic biology”